Part IV. Renewal and Reinstatement

 18VAC41-60-140.
 Failure to renew.

-A. When an individual or business entity fails to renew its license within 30 days following its expiration date, the licensee must meet the renewal requirements prescribed in 18VAC41-60-120 and 18VAC41-60-130 and apply for reinstatement of the license by submitting to the Department of Professional and Occupational Regulation a reinstatement application along with the required renewal and reinstatement fees.
+A. When an individual or business entity fails to renew its license within 30 days following the expiration date, the licensee who intends to remain licensed must meet the continuing education requirements prescribed in 18VAC41-60-120 and pay the reinstatement fees.

 B. When an individual or business entity fails to renew its license within two years following the expiration date, reinstatement is no longer possible.
 To resume practice: